shiva123456789100/shiva123456789100.github.io/content/projects/GW/index.md

 ---
-title: "Topology and geometry in QM and Anomalies in QFT"
+title: "Geometry and topology in QM and Anomalies in QFT"
 date: 2025-11-02
 math: true
 links: